 Typically, there is a learning curve when someone strikes out on their own to be a freelancer.
 It can take them a couple of years to figure out their process, good sources of income, what contracts to take, and how much money to charge.
 If you have an applicant who’s just starting out as a freelancer, you’ll want to ensure they can demonstrate an ability to secure and complete contract work to make consistent rent payments.

-Prospective tenants who have been freelancing for a few years are more likely to have worked out the kinks in their process and are likely to be more reliable in landing consistent contract work, but it’s still important to ensure they meet your minimum income and employment requirements.
+However, prospective tenants who have been freelancing for a few years are more likely to have worked out the kinks in their process and are likely to be more reliable in landing consistent contract work, but it’s still important to ensure they meet your minimum income and employment requirements.

 Do they have patterns of consistent income?

-Asking for proof of income is pretty standard fare for all tenants, but when it comes to freelancers and their invoices or paystubs, be sure to line up the amount and dates.
+Asking for proof of income is pretty standard fare for all tenants, but when it comes to tenants who are freelancers and their invoices or paystubs, be sure to line up the amount and dates.
 Are they consistently pulling in enough income to afford your apartment?
 Or, are there large gaps between jobs?
 Or jobs that pay significantly less than others?

 Do they have patterns of consistent payments?

-There might be unique cases where a freelancing applicant lived with family or a friend to save money to move out into their own apartment.
+There might be unique cases where a freelancing tenant lived with family or a friend to save money to move out into their own apartment.
 In those cases, the answers to the next questions will be extremely important.

 Do they have a savings account or backup income?